Source-Based Tone Mapping (SBTM)

 HDMI® Source-Based Tone Mapping (SBTM)

-Available with the HDMI 2.1a release in Q1 2022 For decades, broadcast standards such as Recommendation ITU-R BT.709 defined the color and brightness ranges of broadcast video and television displays based on the physical characteristics of CRT displays.
+For decades, broadcast standards such as Recommendation ITU-R BT.709 defined the color and brightness ranges of broadcast video and television displays based on the physical characteristics of CRT displays.
 However, today’s TVs and displays are capable of displaying far greater ranges of color and brightness than the CRT displays of the 20th century.
 HDR technology is now frequently used to map the colors of both standard and high dynamic range content into amazing, immersive color images.
 HDR enhances video images with a wider range of dark to bright contrast, delivering deeper blacks, brighter whites, and rich detail in both the dark and bright parts in the same image.
 HDR also supports a greater range of colors.

 SBTM optimizes quality of combined content